 Areas of Interest: Literary and Upmarket fiction, Narrative Nonfiction, Memoir, Pop culture, Cultural Criticism

-Elizabeth joined Atria in January 2022.
-Prior to assisting Kaitlin Olson, Amar Deol, and Nick Ciani, Elizabeth was a Marketing and Publicity Assistant at Profile Books in London, where she worked on Janice Hallett’s The Appeal and was commended for her campaign on Laura Dave’s bestselling The Last Thing He Told Me by the UK Book Marketing Society.
-She holds a BA in political science from Vanderbilt University and is a graduate of the Columbia Publishing Course at Oxford University (2019).
-She is drawn to heartwarming fiction featuring inventive storytelling, quirky characters, and a sense of humor, and thought-provoking nonfiction with a unique perspective on social and political issues.
+Elizabeth joined Atria in January 2022 and assists Natalie Hallak, Melanie Iglesias Pérez, and Loan Le on a range of bestselling book club, upmarket, and literary plus fiction.
+Elizabeth previously worked with Kaitlin Olson, Amar Deol, and Nick Ciani on a range of suspense, rom-com, memoirs, and narrative non-fiction, following two years as a Marketing and Publicity Assistant at Profile Books in London, where she was commended for her campaign on Laura Dave’s bestselling The Last Thing He Told Me by the UK Book Marketing Society.
+She grew up in Venezuela, holds a BA in political science from Vanderbilt University, and is a graduate of the Columbia Publishing Course at Oxford University.
+Elizabeth is eager to work on upmarket and book club fiction that you have to read twice.
+She is especially drawn to layered, thought-provoking, and genre-bending novels featuring observant social commentary, poignant family dynamics, a propulsive plot, nuanced characters, and a touch of magic.

 Areas of Interest: Contemporary Fiction, Upmarket Women’s Fiction, Narrative Nonfiction, Memoir